 The Business Impact of Speed

 These benchmarks aren't just technical goals.
 They connect directly to revenue.
-Google's research shows that a page loading in 1 second converts at 3x the rate of a page loading in 5 seconds.
-Every 100 milliseconds of delay costs roughly 7% in conversions.
+The 2019 Google and Deloitte study found that a 0.1-second improvement in mobile load time produced 8% higher conversion rates for retail and 10% for travel.
+A 1-second delay reduces conversions by up to 7%.
 For a small business getting 1,000 monthly visitors and converting at 3%, improving speed from 5 seconds to 2 seconds could mean the difference between 10 leads per month and 30.
 That's real money.

 How to Check Your Numbers